 If you received this proxy statement from your broker or other fiduciary who may hold your shares, your broker or other fiduciary should have given you instructions for directing how they should vote your shares.
 It will then be their responsibility to vote your shares for you in the manner you direct.
-As discussed above, if you want to vote in person at the meeting, you will need to arrange to obtain a "legal proxy" from your broker or other fiduciary in order to vote in person at the meeting.
+If you want to vote in person at the meeting, you will need to arrange to obtain a "legal proxy" from your broker or other fiduciary in order to vote in person at the meeting.

-Under the rules of various national and regional securities exchanges, brokers and other fiduciaries that hold securities on behalf of beneficial owners generally may vote on routine matters even if they have not received voting instructions from the beneficial owners for whom they hold securities, but are not permitted to vote on nonroutine matters unless they have received such voting instructions.
-Each of the matters to be acted on at the 2014 Annual Meeting is considered a nonroutine matter.
-Thus, if you do not provide instructions to your broker as to how it should vote the shares beneficially owned by you, your broker generally will not be permitted to vote the shares beneficially owned by you on any of these matters.
+Under the rules of various national and regional securities exchanges, brokers and other fiduciaries that hold securities on behalf of beneficial owners generally may vote on routine matters even if they have not received voting instructions from the beneficial owners for whom they hold securities, but are not permitted to vote on nonroutine matters if they have not received such voting instructions (commonly referred to as a "broker nonvote").
+The ratification of the appointment of RSM US LLP is considered a routine matter, so your broker or other fiduciary may vote on this matter even if you do not provide voting instructions.
+However, the election of directors and the "say-on-pay" proposal are each considered a nonroutine matter.
+Thus, if you do not provide instructions to your broker or other fiduciary as to how it should vote the shares beneficially owned by you, your broker or other fiduciary generally will not be permitted to vote the shares beneficially owned by you on any of these matters.

 We therefore encourage you to provide directions to your broker as to how you want your shares voted on all matters to be brought before the meeting.
 You should do this by carefully following the instructions your broker gives you concerning its procedures.
+You should do this by carefully following the instructions your broker gives you concerning its procedures.
+This ensures that your shares will be voted at the meeting.